Construction dumpster rental in Olathe

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a reinforced container.
-Our lowboy roll-offs are built for these heavy jobs and hold up to 10,000 pounds on a single trip.
-The low 2-to-3-foot sides let a skid steer or wheelbarrow dump straight in without stressing USDOT truck weight limits on Olathe routes.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a heavier-duty container.
+Our reinforced-steel lowboy roll-offs are spec’d for loads up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without topping USDOT truck weight limits on Olathe routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash in them—earn the lowest per-ton rate.
-We determine the container size and dispatch the dumpster after a quick call with the site super to verify actual tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I size your container and dispatch the dumpster after talking with your site super.

 Tonnage Limits and Weight Overage Policy